Vluuks/AndroidPractice/Week1/Lab/README.md

 The constructor is defined by using the name of the class as the name of the method, and then specifying the parameters it should take.
 Inside the method body, these parameters are passed on to the appropriate fields of the class.
 The next section will cover these parameters in more depth.

+#### Exercises

-Go to the terminal and look at the file `StudentTest.java` This file contains the `main` method, the point of entry of the program (just like we are used to in C!).
+➡️ *Exercise 2.2:* Go to the terminal and look at the file `StudentTest.java` This file contains the `main` method, the point of entry of the program (just like we are used to in C!).
 The main method needs to be contained in a class as well, which we have called `StudentTest`.

 From this main method, we can access the `Student` class and create instances of it, as well as invoke the methods contained within the student class through the references we created before.
 Essentially, this is where the action happens most of the time.
 If you want to make changes to the contents of the `Student` class itself, this should of course be done inside that class instead!

+To start, verify that the source code works by compiling and running `StudentTest.java`.

 To compile your Java file to a .class file, use this command on the terminal: